banzaicloud/pipeline/README.md

 ### `Spotguide` specification

 In surfing a `spotguide` contains information about the wave, access, surrounding area, hazards and the best swell directions - basically all you need to know about the spot, in an organized and well maintained way.

+>Spotguides are not part of the Pipeline project and this repository.
+They are nothing else but a collection of yaml files and custom CI/CD plugins written in Go.

-For Pipeline a `spotguide` is a combination of a few JSON files that describe an application, specify the deployment environment, contain the SLA rules for resilience, autoscaling and failover scenarios, and  describe a runtime analyzer/monitor. `Spotguides` typically examine the application to determine the dependencies and have an understanding of how to build and deploy it.
+For Pipeline a `spotguide` is a combination of a few yaml files that describe an application, specify the deployment environment, contain the SLA rules for resilience, autoscaling and failover scenarios, and  describe a runtime analyzer/monitor. `Spotguides` typically examine the application to determine the dependencies and have an understanding of how to build and deploy it.
 All the Kubernetes and cloud infrastructure related services are configured out of the box - e.g if a service needs ingress (based on the protocol and the application/deployment type) than the `spotguide` downloads, installs, starts and registers those service (e.g. Traefik, AWS ELB, etc).

 When you push a code change to GitHub, the Pipeline platform automatically detects the appropriate `spotguide`, reads the descriptors and initiates the pipeline.